-Red Bank Mayor Pat Menna had scathing words for Jersey Central Power and Lighting following Hurricane Irene’s appearance at the Jersey Shore.
+Red Bank Mayor Pat Menna had for Jersey Central Power and Lighting following Hurricane Irene’s appearance at the Jersey Shore.
 In the wake of last August’s storm, tens of thousands of area residents were left without power for days on end, and when efforts to reach out to the power company for answers were largely unsuccessful, town officials were left wondering whether it was incompetence or if JCP&L simply didn’t care.

 What it came down to, Menna said, was JCP&L just wasn’t prepared.